 How to Hide an Empire

 Peter Sims reviews Daniel Immerwahr's book, 'How to Hide an Empire'.
-A tour of US imperialism, how it happen, how it shape our world today, and impliclation for how we respond to our global predicament (particularly the threat of climate change).
+A tour of US imperialism, how it happen, how it shape our world today, and implications for how we respond to our global predicament (particularly the threat of climate change).

 A Short History of the Greater United States